 Although the recommended treatment for NPD is management through therapy, talk therapy is often unsuccessful, as a person with NPD may interpret any disagreement as being the therapist’s fault.
 Someone with NPD may also abandon therapy if the therapist tries to question their self-image and expectations.

 A previous post mentioned that NPD, HPD and BPD all share diagnostic traits.
 While NPD doesn’t have any intentionally gender-based criteria, 75% of people diagnosed with it are male.
 This suggests diagnostic traits may be biased towards male expressions of narcissism, while female expressions of narcissism are either unnoticed or interpreted as other disorders like HPD or BPD.

 As with HPD, people with NPD generally don’t believe they have any issues.
 Other people are more likely to feel distress than the person themselves; someone with NPD is unlikely to seek help apart from after an ultimatum from a partner or superior.

 Finally, higher-than-average narcissism is often found in successful CEOs and business leaders, who keep pushing their business forward due to traits like self-importance.
 This is usually rewarded by media coverage, despite the negative consequences for employees.
-The lifestyles and fame associated with Western business leaders and celebrities are examples of how high narcissism can be expected, or even viewed as beneficial: business is expected to be cutthroat and a CEO is expected to keep their business ahead of the competition.
+The lifestyles and fame associated with Western business leaders and celebrities are examples of how high narcissism can be expected or even viewed as beneficial: businesses are expected to be cutthroat and a CEO is expected to stay ahead of their competition.
 Similarly, celebrities can expect to be “famous for being famous”; to recvieve attention and fame directly proportional to their percieved entitlement to it.
 These situations show where a society can make distinguishing between adaptive and dysfunctional behaviour very difficult.